What DrumHeads Are Saying About TigerBill's DrumBeat...

 With this third and final segment on Building Monster Chops, you have a complete mini-crash course in the Billy Gladstone technique.
 Apply the DUT system explained above to everything you play.

-Take a book like George Stone's Stick Control or Joe Morello's Master Studies (see sidebar) and apply the Gladstone technique.
+Take a book like George Stone's Stick Control and apply the Gladstone technique.
 Begin by playing each exercise slowly and then work them for speed.

 In the beginning, you'll probably have to write down the DUT's under each sticking combination but after a while, you'll be able to figure them out automatically as you play.